EnvGen/POGENOM/docs/source/Usage.rst

 "temp_sub_Reads_dir": "PREFILT",
   Directory storing the subsampled reads when running the pipeline using "mode": "prefilt".
 The size of this directory will be    "fraction" * the size of "dataset".

+ "remove_subreads": "no",
+  Remove the Reads subset directory (i.e., <temp_sub_Reads_dir>/Reads/) after usage.
+This Reads directory is created during sample prescreening, when "mode": "prefilt" is used.

+"min_coverage": 10,
+  Minimum genome median coverage per sample per genome, integer.
+Samples below this threshold will not be included in the subsequent comparative analysis.
+  When "mode": "prefilt", and "fraction" : "0.10", a min_coverage value lower than 10 will select all samples, and the prescreening will be obsolete.

+"min_breadth": 40,
+  Minimum genome breadth per sample per genome.
+Integer.

+"min_bsq_for_cov_median_calculation": 15,
+  Minimum base quality when counting the number of bases per genome position during coverage calculation.
+Integer number.

 "threads": 15,
   Number of threads.